Fresh Cut Pappardelle & Spinach Together

 I'm a huge fan of making shopping for recipes a little easier.
 For example, in this recipe, there are lots of ingredient substitutions you can make that may save you an extra trip to the grocery store or make some of the ingredients easier to find.

 Another reason to substitute ingredients is personal tastes.
 You may prefer kale to spinach or onion to shallot or even dried pasta to fresh.
 Up to you and a great way to create your own personal recipe.

 - Pasta - I think this recipe is great with fresh pasta, but it may not be available so go with dried.
 You may not be able to find pappardelle in your market so substitute fettuccine or tagliatelle.

-- Shallot - I cook with shallots a lot because they are a little more mild than onions and when minced fine, can be used in recipes raw without overpowering the flavor of the dish.
+- Shallot - I cook with shallots a lot because they are a little milder than onions and when minced fine, can be used in recipes raw without overpowering the flavor of the dish.
 But if shallots are not available, substitute onion or scallions.

-- Spinach - If you are looking for a substitute to spinach you may want to try kale or chard but there is also collards or turnip greens too.
+- Spinach - If you are looking for a substitute for spinach you may want to try kale or chard, but there are also collards or turnip greens too.

 - Creme fraiche - one of my favorite ingredients but not always easy to find.
 Creme fraiche is made with pasteurized cream and has a tart, buttery flavor.
-You can substitute sour cream but it will be less thick an and less tangy.
+You can substitute sour cream, but it will be less thick and less tangy.
 Mascarpone cheese is also a great alternative.